rachana-paudel/AWS_Solution_Architect/IAM/README.md

 + When a user in Account A applies an S3 bucket policy to access Amazon S3, they're setting rules directly on the bucket itself.
 Unlike assuming a role, where one gives up their own permissions to adopt another's, with a resource-based policy, the user doesn't have to surrender their permissions.
 Instead, they're simply setting rules for who can access the bucket and how.
 It's like installing a lock on a door; the person with the key (the user) doesn't lose their ability to open the door, they're just controlling who else can enter.

 ###### Difference
-+ The big difference where it comes to play is when you use Amazon EventBridge.
-+ Resource-based policy: Lambda, SNS,SQS,CloudWatch Logs, API Gateway..
-+ eg. Allow EventBridge
-+ IAM role : kinesis stream, Systems Manager Run Command, ECS task..
++ Resource-based policy: With a resource-based policy, you're directly attaching policies to specific AWS resources like Lambda functions, SNS topics, SQS queues, CloudWatch Logs, or API Gateway endpoints.
+For example, you can create a resource-based policy to allow Amazon EventBridge to send events to a particular SNS topic.
+This means the resource itself (e.g., the SNS topic) dictates who can access it, rather than the user or role.

++ IAM role: Conversely, when using IAM roles, you're granting permissions to entities assuming those roles.
+For instance, you might have an IAM role that allows a Kinesis stream, Systems Manager Run Command, or ECS task to access resources like S3 buckets or DynamoDB tables.
+These permissions are associated with the role itself, and entities assume the role to temporarily gain those permissions.

 ### IAM Permission Boundaries
 + It is supported for users and roles(not group)